xp-dojo/consumer-driven-contracts/README.md

 1. Now lets do the same thing for the Mobile service.
 Use the same URL above to see the additional attrribute in the accounts repository.

 ## Part 4: Something to take away

-You will notice in that the mobile-service
+You will notice in the mobile-service that you can view an account summary ... it would be nice to see the transactions, don't you think?

 ----
 # Background